mizmay/standalone_web_maps_foss4g2025/workshop/step-01.md

 next: step-02.html
 ---

-## GitHub Account Setup

 To participate in this workshop and deploy your map, you'll need a GitHub account.

-### Create a GitHub Account
+You will use it to create your own copy, or fork, of the workshop repo, and learn how to work with it both on Github and on your local machine.

+## On Github

+### Log In

 If you already have a Github account, please sign in.